MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

 ## Azure ATP release 2.87

-- **Feature enhancement: Automated Syslog event collection**<br> Incoming Syslog connections for Azure ATP standalone sensors are now fully automated, while removing the toggle option from the configuration screen.
-For Azure ATP sensors, the default behavior is now turned off, and automatically controlled as needed.
+- **Feature enhancement: Automated Syslog event collection for Azure ATP standalone sensors**<br> Incoming Syslog connections for Azure ATP standalone sensors are now fully automated, while removing the toggle option from the configuration screen.
 These changes have no effect on outgoing Syslog connections.

 - This version includes improvements and bug fixes for internal sensor infrastructure.